According to Newton's Law of Gravity, what is the magnitude of th... | Channels for Pearson+

 Multiple Choice

-According to Newton's Law of Gravity, what is the magnitude of the net gravitational force exerted on the Moon by the Earth, given that the mass of the Earth is 5.97 × 10^24 kg, the mass of the Moon is 7.35 × 10^22 kg, and the average distance between the Earth and the Moon is 3.84 × 10^8 meters?
+According to Newton's Law of Gravity, what is the magnitude of the net gravitational force exerted on the Earth by the Sun, given that the mass of the Earth is 5.97 x 10^24 kg, the mass of the Sun is 1.99 x 10^30 kg, and the average distance between them is 1.496 x 10^11 meters?

 A